Evangelion: 2.0 You Can (Not) Advance: Release

 The film's initial teaser trailer, shown after the end credits of Evangelion: 1.0 You Are (Not) Alone in the style of the "next episode" previews in the original TV series, hinted at the adoption of Unit-02 and its pilot Asuka Langley Shikinami and showed scenes inspired by the original series (the disappearance of Unit-04 upon the startup of its S2 engine, the possession of Unit-03 by Bardiel, Evangelion Units 01 and 02 fighting Zeruel) as well as new material (the newly designed Units 05 and 06 and the unintroduced new character of Mari Makinami).
 A full trailer was released on April 2, 2009.
 The character Makinami Mari Illustrious, teased in the teaser trailer and appearing in the Nintendo DS game Petit Eva: Evangelion@Game (ぷちえゔぁ～EVANGELION@GAME～, Puchi Eva ~Evangelion@Game~) as a character picture prize with the name of Mari (マリ) and the simple description of "Mysterious girl", was introduced in the April 18 EVA-EXTRA01 paper magazine by her full name, following the Evangelion naval naming convention, with Maaya Sakamoto as her voice actress.
 Similarly, theatrical posters revealed that the character Asuka's family name would be changed from Sohryu to Shikinami.

 Evangelion 2.0 made its International/US premiere at the Hawaii International Film Festival on October 24, 2009.
 The film made its Canadian premiere at Waterloo Festival for Animated Cinema on November 21, 2009.
 On December 3, 2009, the film was released in Hong Kong and South Korea.
 In Australia, the film made its premiere at the Reel Anime Festival in September 2010.
 The film premiered in Ireland on March 20, 2010 as a part of the Irish Film Institute Anime Weekend.
 The film screened on July 10, 2010 as a part of the Fantasia Film Festival in Montreal.
-The film made its European premiere at Lucca Comics 2009 on November 1, 2009 and was screened at the Asia Filmfest in Munich on November 6, 2009.
+The film made its European premiere at Lucca Comics & Games 2009 on November 1, 2009 and was screened at the Asia Filmfest in Munich on November 6, 2009.
 Despite former announcements, Evangelion: 2.0 You Can (Not) Advance was not screened at the Animotion festival in Bonn because of licensing problems.
 The film also competed in the Sitges Film Festival in Catalonia, Spain on October 4, 2009 in the Anima't category.
 In North America, Cinema Asia Releasing, Eleven Arts and Funimation announced that Evangelion: 2.0 You Can (Not) Advance would premiere in the United States in January 2011.
 It was originally planned to premiere in 70–100 theaters.
 However, Funimation released a statement in December 2010 confirming that it would be released in 22 theatres.